joelwetzel/Hubitat-Combined-Presence/README.md

 # Combined Presence app for Hubitat
-An app for Habitat to combine two or more presence sensors to control an output Virtual Presence Sensor.
+An app for Hubitat to combine two or more presence sensors to control an output Virtual Presence Sensor.
 The basic bindings use a boolean-OR to combine them.
 The advanced bindings can do more complicated combinations.

 ## Use Case 1
 I want to make an output sensor that will be more reliable than either of the input sensors alone.
 It uses a boolean-OR to combine them.
 This means it will work great if: